-Overall, this means that the MCP/NNV must be excluded from the Africa-Antarctica corridor (AAC in Leinweber and Jokat, 2012; Mueller and Jokat, 2019) and a 'looser' plate fit must be adopted in East-Gondwana kinematic reconstruction (Moulin et al., 2020; Thompson et al., 2019).
-Such framework excludes any initial rifting phase with normal (E-W) or oblique (NW-SE)

-plates movement (e.g. Cox, 1992; Reeves et al., 2016) which, to our opinion, has never been clearly evidenced or described.
-Invoking indeed the orientation of magmatic dyke swarms to attest stress field direction (Mueller and Jokat, 2019; Reeves et al., 2016) is highly speculative as they may be strongly controlled by inherited lithospheric discontinuities (Jourdan et al., 2006).
-Similarly, the presence of a wide crustal necking zone cannot solely justify normal or oblique rifting (e.g. Vormann et al., 2020).
-Indeed the LM itself shows such characteristics but given our preferred and alternative geodynamic framework it was affected instead by strike-slip or slightly trans-tensional rifting following a continuous N-S direction of plate motions during the opening of the MB.
+Overall, this means that the MCP/NNV must be excluded from the Africa-Antarctica corridor (AAC in Leinweber and Jokat, 2012; Mueller and Jokat, 2019), and a "looser" plate fit must be adopted in East Gondwana kinematic reconstruction (Moulin et al., 2020; Thompson et al., 2019).
+Such a framework excludes any initial rifting phase with normal (E-W) or oblique (NW-SE) plate movement (e.g., Cox, 1992; Reeves et al., 2016), which in our opinion has never been clearly evidenced or described.
+Invoking the orientation of magmatic dike swarms to attest stress field direction (Mueller and Jokat, 2019; Reeves et al., 2016) is highly speculative as they may be strongly controlled by inherited lithospheric discontinuities (Jourdan et al., 2006).
+Similarly, the presence of a wide crustal necking zone cannot solely justify normal or oblique rifting (e.g., Vormann et al., 2020).
+Indeed the LM itself shows such characteristics, but given our preferred and alternative geodynamic framework it was affected instead by strike-slip or slightly transfensional rifting following a continuous N-S direction of plate motion during the opening of the MB.

-6.2 Strike-slip rifting along the Limpopo Margin
+6.2 Strike-slip rifting along the Limpopo margin

-Along the LM, strike-slip rifting is emphasized by the Limpopo Fault (Figure 14).
-It forms a zone of deeply rooted and strongly localized deformation rising to the surface as a flower structure (Figure 3,13).
-Basement uplift is evidenced by the presence of a prominent high along the fault with deposition of pre-Neocomian Red Beds on either side and signs of erosion of the Maputo Sands formation that covers it.
-Taking all together these indicators reflect strike-slip strain along the LF which lasted up to early Cretaceous.
-Despite a thick sedimentary cover and strong magmatic content which affect the definition of seismic profiles we identified a long wavelength wavy deformation within the volcano-sedimentary basement that looks like folding as well as a few horsts and grabens (Figure 3,13).
-Those are located at the western edge of the LM and might reflect some partitioning in the deformation of the upper crust with a slight normal component.
-Uplifts, en-echelon pull-apart structures and shear foldings are typical features so far observed along highly oblique or strike-slip margins (e.g. Mascle and Blarez, 1987) but more generally those contexts are favorable to strain partitioning and a wide range of deformation features (Brune, 2014; Teyssier et al., 1995).
+Along the LM, strike-slip rifting is emphasized by the Limpopo Fault (Fig. 15).
+It forms a zone of deeply rooted and strongly localized deformation rising to the surface as a flower structure (Figs. 3, 14).
+Basement uplift is evidenced by the presence of a prominent high along the fault with deposition of pre-Neocomian Red Beds formation on either side and signs of erosion of the Maputo Sands formation that covers it.
+Taken together, these indicators reflect strike-slip strain along the LF that lasted up to the early Cretaceous.
+Despite a thick sedimentary cover and strong magmatic content that both affect the definition of seismic profiles, we identified a long wavelength wavy deformation within the volcanosedimentary basement that looks like folding, as well as a few horsts and grabens (Figs. 3, 14).
+These are located at the western edge of the LM and might reflect some partitioning in the deformation of the upper crust with a slight normal component.
+Uplifts, en echelon pull-apart structures and shear folding are all typical features that have so far been observed along highly oblique or strike-slip margins (e.g., Mascle and Blarez, 1987), but those contexts are more generally favorable to strain partitioning and a wide range of deformation features (Brune, 2014; Teyssier et al., 1995).